 Vodafone Australia, a client of LiveHire, did exactly this.
 HR Director, Vanessa Hicks, had a firm commitment to people: “Employees are the secret to the sustainability of our business.
-We are committed to attract and hire the best talent, and invest in each individual to maximise their potential”.
+We are committed to attract and hire the best talent, and invest in each individual to maximize their potential”.

 The roadblock to this commitment, however, was Vodafone’s small recruitment team’s legacy Applicant Tracking System (ATS) that created inefficiencies across the entire hiring process.
 By replacing it with LiveHire’s modern recruitment software, Vodafone established the foundation for an exceptional recruitment experience.

-The heart of this transformation saw Vodafone eliminate manual processes and optimise hiring team collaboration.
+The heart of this transformation saw Vodafone eliminate manual processes and optimize hiring team collaboration.
 LiveHire’s all-in-one recruitment marketing and applicant tracking solution allowed Vodafone’s hiring team to source, engage and hire well-fitted candidates from a single platform.

 Significant benefits that Vodafone enjoy only 6 months post-LiveHire implementation include:

 A study by PWC in 2019 said that nearly half (49%) of job seekers say they’ve turned down an offer because of a bad candidate experience.
 Further to this, PWC said that today’s candidates expect a technology-led, human centred hiring process, coupled with instant communication.